Authoritative References for Turkish Grammar

 - There is no gender.

 - The third person singular pronoun o means "he", "she", and "it" equally.
-So, everyone agonizing over the politically correct form for "he versus she" (let alone arbitrary invented nonsense like zie and zhe and xe and so on) should learn Turkish immediately and use it exclusively.
+So, everyone agonizing over the acceptable form for "he versus she", let alone zie and zhe and xe and so on, should learn Turkish immediately and use it exclusively.

 - There is no distinction between adjectives and adverbs — one word serves both purposes.
 No good versus well mixups.